Harsh2227kumar/ID5-Kubernetes-Cluster-Minikube/README.md

 **What we did:**

+`curl -LO ...
-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   bashCopyEditcurl -LO ...  chmod +x kubectl  sudo mv kubectl /usr/local/bin/   `
+chmod +x kubectl
+sudo mv kubectl /usr/local/bin/`
 **What it achieved:**Gave us the ability to deploy, scale, and inspect Kubernetes resources like pods, services, and deployments.

 **Logic:**kubectl sends commands to the Kubernetes API server running inside Minikube.